TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/BackendTemplateViewWithoutExtbase.rst

 .. tip::

-   If you want to do extensive data modelling you may want to use :ref:`Extbase templating <backend-modules-template>`.
+   If you want to do extensive data modeling you may want to use :ref:`Extbase templating <backend-modules-template>`.
-   If you build a simple backend module it makes sense to to work without Extbase.
+   If you build a simple backend module it makes sense to work without Extbase.

 Basic controller
 ----------------

-When creating a controller without Extbase a instance of :php:`ModuleTemplate` is required to return the rendered template:
+When creating a controller without Extbase an instance of :php:`ModuleTemplate` is required to return the rendered template:

 .. code-block:: php